Find Schools

 • Assess patients for risk of suicide attempts.

-These are the skills Mental Health Counselors say are the most useful in their careers:
+When polled, Mental Health Counselors say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.